JoryAnderson/EMSE_DevInt/python/README.md

 * Places output data inside data folder, labeled 'nodupe'

 ## split_text_code.py
-* For a given JSON file of question posts, split the body in each post into text and code block(s)
+* For a given JSON file of question posts, split the body in each post into text and code block(s).
 * Places output data (title, text, and each code block in seperated files) in data_splitted/ folder where script is executed.